coderamen666/srd-v3.5-md/spells/spells-s.md

 Simply seeing the enspelled text is not sufficient to trigger the spell;
 the subject must deliberately read it.
-The target is entitled to a save to evade the snake's strike.
+The target is entitled to a save to evade the snake’s strike.
 If it succeeds, the *sepia snake* dissipates in a flash of brown light accompanied by a puff of dun-colored smoke and a loud noise.
 If the target fails its save, it is engulfed in a shimmering amber field of force and immobilized until